South America Ecotourism

 Andes Mountains

 • Unique ecosystem: high mountains with snow-capped peaks, active volcanoes and glaciers.
-Extends through 7 South American countries.
+Extends through seven South American countries.

 • Animals: Condors, vicuñas, pumas and spectacled bears.